 Meet Our Governors

-This is to ensure that every child has the potential to achieve their best within a safe, supportive and stimulating learning environment, enabling pupils to succeed and 'thrive'.
+Governors are volunteers and we give our time for free to support the school.
+We all share the common goal of ensuring that every child has the opportunity to achieve their best within a safe, supportive and stimulating learning environment, enabling pupils to succeed and 'thrive'.

 Click on image for individual Governor's profile